lincolnloop/django-geotagging/docs/TUTORIAL.rst

 KML feeds and maps
 ------------------

-`geotags` comes with 2 ways to consume the geometries you have associated to your django objects::
+`geotagging` comes with 2 ways to consume the geometries you have associated to your django objects::

 * maps